 Another ex-pat has a pretty harrowing vibe.
 He sits down outside our hostel, asks for a cigarette.
 We think he’ll be off, but he just stays.
 He’s from America.
 His wife left him, kids don’t speak to him.
 Not sure why, didn’t want to probe.
 He’s moved to Thailand to “live cheap and bang whores”.
 These are his words, let me stress.
 Not mine.
 Dude’s making us kinda uncomfortable now.
 But there’s one part of the conversation that still stands out to me.

 “What are you gonna do when the money runs out?”, I ask.

 “…Suicide”, he says.

-The deadpan delivery and brutal honesty was raw to hear and strange to process.
+Hearing his deadpan delivery and raw honesty is a little haunting, and strange to process.
 I’ve never really heard that kind of straightforwardness from someone before.
 What are we gonna do, tell him to change his mind?
 He’s lived here for years.
 This is what he’s resigned to.
 I didn’t know what to say about it then, and I don’t now.